vishnusb18/HACK-UTD-2025/README.md

 ## 📄 License

-MIT License - feel free to use and modify for your hackathon project!
+MIT License

 ---

-Made with ✨ magic for HACK UTD 2025
+Made with  magic for HACK UTD 2025